CYBki/Research-Learning-for-LLM-s/README.md

 # Research-Learning-for-LLM-s
-Research and learning for LLM's by Hugging face course's and with my self research.
+Research and learning for LLM's by many resources courses and through my own research.